FlexGuard: A Design Space for On-Body Feedback for Safety Scaffolding in Strength Training: RELATED WORK

-In addition to coaching, trainees frequently use supportive wearable gear to enhance injury prevention.
+In addition to coaching, trainees frequently use supportive wearable gear to enhance safe training practices.
 Equipment such as weightlifting belts, wrist wraps, knee sleeves, and elbow sleeves is commonly used in gyms to help maintain alignment and distribute stress during heavy lifts.
 Weightlifting belts, for instance, are used to increase intra-abdominal pressure and reduce spinal loading during squats and deadlifts \cite{beltsOnLowerBack}.
 Knee sleeves improve proprioception during deep knee flexion movements \cite{kneeSleeves}.
 Users can also define and produce custom wearables for their specific needs \cite{xu2025smart}.
 For example, tailoring their own knee patch or squat suit to support heavy lifting \cite{squatSuit}.

-\sys{} builds on this trajectory by extending injury prevention beyond passive support and human supervision.
-Leveraging haptics for on-body sensation, \sys{} advances toward adaptive systems that actively sense and respond to cues and deviations during exercise, providing intuitive feedback to promote safer training.
+\sys{} builds on this trajectory by extending safety considerations beyond passive support and human supervision.
+Leveraging haptics for on-body sensation, \sys{} advances toward adaptive systems that actively sense and respond to cues and deviations during exercise, providing intuitive feedback to support safety scaffolding during training.